kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 As discussed, KEM-Auth generally uses a common set of messages for implicit authentication and key confirmation: Certificate and KEMEncapsulation.
-The CertificateVerify message MUST not be sent.
+The CertificateVerify message MUST NOT be sent.

 The computations for the Authentication messages take the following inputs: